 When it comes to grape toxicity, recognizing the signs early is important to help your cat recover.
 Unlike some other toxins, grape poisoning in cats can lead to severe consequences, even if only a small amount is ingested.
 Here are the possible effects when cats eat grapes:

+Vomiting.
 Vomiting is often one of the earliest symptoms of grape toxicity.
 When cats eat grapes, their bodies will attempt to expel the harmful substance from the stomach before it can cause further damage.

-Persistent or repeated vomiting within a few hours of ingestion.
-This may be accompanied by heaving or retching.
+Loss of Appetite.
 Poisoning disrupts the cat's normal metabolic processes, making them lose their appetite.
 Kidney issues can also make food unappealing.
-Your cat refuses their favorite meals or treats and shows no interest in eating over an extended period.
+You might see your cat refusing even their favorite meals and treats.

+Increased Thirst and Urination.
 As the kidneys become stressed, they may lose the ability to regulate fluids effectively, leading to increased thirst and excessive urination.

-However, in some cases of severe kidney failure, urination may decrease significantly.
-Drinking far more water than usual or, conversely, struggling to urinate despite repeated attempts.
+Dehydration.
 Vomiting, diarrhea, and kidney dysfunction can quickly lead to dehydration.
-Dry gums, sunken eyes, or loss of skin elasticity.
 You can check for dehydration in your cat by gently pinching the skin between its shoulder blades.
 If it doesn’t snap back quickly, your cat may be dehydrated.

+Weakness or Collapse.
 As kidney function deteriorates, toxins build up in the bloodstream, leading to severe systemic effects that can weaken your cat or cause them to collapse.
-Your cat may stagger, struggle to stand or appear unable to move at all.
+Your cat may stagger, struggle to stand, or appear unable to move at all.

 What to Do if Your Cat Has Eaten Grapes?